-- staff costs, for example salaries or subcontractor costs
+- Staff costs, for example, salaries or subcontractor costs.

-- financial costs, for example insurance or bank charges
+- Financial costs, for example, insurance or bank charges.

-- costs of your business premises, for example heating, lighting, and business rates
+- Costs of your business premises, for example, heating, lighting, and business rates.

-Charlie Walker, partner at TaxAssist Accountants in Bedford, says HMRC’s online filing system will calculate your tax liability, but it will not check whether your figures are correct or that you have claimed your full entitlement to expenses, reliefs and allowances.
+Charlie Walker, a partner at TaxAssist Accountants in Bedford, says HMRC’s online filing system will calculate your tax liability, but it will not check whether your figures are correct or that you have claimed your full entitlement to expenses, reliefs and allowances.

 “Allowances are a very broad area,” he says.
-“A few of the common or generous deductions and allowances are for research and development; use of home as office, within certain limits; buildings bought for business use; and travel and accommodation when working away from home.
+“A few of the common or generous deductions and allowances are for research and development; use of home as an office, within certain limits; buildings bought for business use; and travel and accommodation when working away from home.

 “Don’t forget capital allowances such as expenditure on business equipment.
-Thanks to the annual investment allowance many capital allowances for SMEs such as plant and machinery offer up to 100% tax relief.”
+Thanks to the annual investment allowance, many capital allowances for SMEs such as plant and machinery offer up to 100% tax relief.”

 Charity donations on tax returns

-This applies to sole traders and partnerships.
 There are different rules for limited companies as they pay less corporation tax when they give to charity.